biadelmiro/UDACITY_intro_to_javascript_course/README.md

 There, you did it.

 #### Arithmetic operations
 You can also perform calculations with numbers pretty easily.
+Basically type out an expression the way you would type it in a calculator:
 ### Comments

 ### Quiz: First Expression (2-1)